daveyc/iperf/docs/faq.rst

   As of this writing (2024), both iperf2 and iperf3 are being actively (although independently) developed.
-We recommend being familiar with both tools, and use whichever tool’s features best match your needs.
+We recommend being familiar with both tools, and use whichever tools features best match your needs.

   A feature comparison of iperf2, iperf3, and nuttcp is available at: https://fasterdata.es.net/performance-testing/network-troubleshooting-tools/throughput-tool-comparision/